Zerro97/khuibeom.com/content/blog/javascript-fundamentals-basics-and-lexical-scope.md

 console.log(nextStudent);
 // "Suzy" -- oops, an accidental-global variable!
 ```
-`nextStudent` was never declared but the code still runs because global scope manager created a global variable `nextStudent`.
+`nextStudent` was never declared but the code still runs because global scope manager created a global variable `nextStudent` at target assignment.
 This will probably lead to bug in future and we should never rely on this accidental global variables.
 Always use `strict mode` to prevent such error.

 ## Conclusion
-Alright, that was a little long.
+Alright, that was it for lexical scope!

-Originally, I intended to cover all 8 different sections in this article.
+I originally intended to cover all 8 different sections in this article.
 Well, obviously it didn't worked out as you can see; the article was getting too long.
 I decided to split it up into 3 different posts.
 The first post for laying ground for scope.
 The upcoming articles for more in depth view of scope, specifically covering scope chain, global scope and hoisting in second post.

 Other than that, I also want to mention that this article is based on my own understanding of the You don't know JS.
 Read the [book](https://github.com/getify/You-Dont-Know-JS) if you want to look at more detailed, accurate information without my own interpretation.
 <!-- I skipped over quite number of sections from [You don't know JS]().  -->